-Additionally, in Recruit only, you can also choose to make skills and certifications “optional.”
+Additionally, in Recruit only, you can also choose to make skills and credentials “optional.”
 “Optional” does not affect the number or kind of job descriptions returned for your search.
-Rather, it impacts the order of the postings we display when you view job descriptions related to titles, skills, employers, etc. Job descriptions that include more optional skills and certifications will appear higher in the scrollable list, while those that do not contain as many optional skills will appear further down the scrollable list.
+Rather, it impacts the order of the postings we display when you view job descriptions related to titles, skills, employers, etc. Job descriptions that include more optional skills and credentials will appear higher in the scrollable list, while those that do not contain as many optional skills will appear further down the scrollable list.

 How multiple criteria affect your search